Septima/spatialsuite-s4/README.md

   Spatial Map versions prior to 2.7 don't include an embedded database.
 You must create a database in postgres.

-	1: create database (postgres script is included in the /db folder)
+	1: create schema in your database (postgres script is included in the /db/create-schema.sql)
 	2: Use external database instead of embedded
 	Include the following parameters in cbinfo.xml: